 In February 2017, Euro Garages purchased the company's restaurants, but only wanted a year's use of the name, which is owned by Kout Food Group.
-Euro Garages began a programme to replace all the restaurants with other brands such as Starbucks, but in a metaphor for the company's history, the process was hit by issues, and suspended.
+Euro Garages began a programme to replace all the restaurants with other brands such as Starbucks, but – in a metaphor for the company's history – the process was hit by issues, and suspended.

 Little Chef have had a huge cultural impact, often owing to their negative public perception from the past.
 There is a long-standing joke that Little Chef's chain of restaurants pre-dates the British road network.
 This joke lasted a lot longer than their restaurants.

 As of July 2021, the Little Chef website is still advertising restaurants that closed four years ago, causing confusion.
 Somebody is continuing to pay the bills to keep both of its websites active every year.

 The Little Chef brand name continues to be owned by Kout Food Group.
 A number of sources are trying to suggest that this has changed.
 A quick look at Wikipedia's edit log will tell you everything you need to know about how those reports came about.